kaltura/kaltura-player-js/docs/playlist.md

 ### Countdown

-When the current item is about to end, and the playlist is set to continue automatically, the user will see a countdown displayed.
+When the current item is about to end and the playlist is set to continue automatically, the user will see a countdown displayed.
 The user can then skip to the next item immediately or cancel the switching.
 ![playlist-countdown](images/playlist-countdown1.png)

 By default, the countdown is displayed for 10 seconds until the end.